codewithheeren/Java/Material/Java Day 10.md

 -   Child of HashSet.
 -   Preserves the order of insertion.
 -   Other characteristics are the same as HashSet.

+**SortedSet**

+-   Immediate child interface of set interface.

+**TreeSet**

+-   Implements a balanced tree data structure.
+-   Used for natural or custom sorting (ascending/descending).
+-   Default sorting order is ascending.
+-   Requires implementation of Comparator for custom sorting.
+-   Allows only homogeneous elements.
+-   Does not allow null elements.
+-   Contains unique elements without duplicates.

 **Comparable vs Comparator**